-2. Connect the other end of the cable to the USB Type A port on the projector.
+2. Connect the other end of the cable to the USB Type A port on the projector or any other device such as a computer that has an active USB Type A port.

 Note: The projector must be turned on to charge the glasses.